 Residential Rubbish Overview

-Find out about Dubbo Regional Council's domestic waste management, bulky rubbish collection, tipping vouchers, waste facilities and more.
+Find out about Dubbo Regional Council's domestic waste services, bulky rubbish collection, tipping vouchers, waste facilities and more.

-Dubbo Regional Council operates a three-bin kerbside waste collection service to residential properties in selected urban areas, and a two-bin kerbside waste collection service to residential properties located in selected urban fringe and outer areas.
-Find out more about collection types, view the collection calendar, inspect the interactive map for your property's collection details, and view frequently asked questions at Council's dedicated webpage Domestic Waste Management.
+Households in the Dubbo Regional Council will have waste services for their property, which may include a FOGO (green-lid) bin, recycling (yellow-lid) bin or residual (red-lid) bin depending on whether the household is identified as a three-bin service, two-bin service or rural service area.
+Find out more about collection types, view the collection calendar, inspect the interactive map for your property's collection details, and view frequently asked questions at Council's dedicated webpage Domestic Waste Services.

 Dubbo Regional Council manages a range of waste facilities across the Local Government Area.
-These waste facilities are cashless as of 1 July 2024; all cards including our MyDubbo Region Shopping Card are accepted with no additional surcharges from Dubbo Regional Council.
+These waste facilities are cashless; all cards including our MyDubbo Region Shopping Card are accepted with no additional surcharges from Dubbo Regional Council.
 Find out more about the Whylandra Waste and Recycling Centre, Wellington Waste Transfer Station, and Village and Rural Waste Facilities at Council's dedicated webpage Council Waste Facilities.

 We have changed the way you can access residential tipping vouchers.
 This program is available to residents who receive a two or three bin kerbside collection.
 Each eligible household can access one voucher per financial year.
 Find out more about the program at Council's dedicated webpage Tipping Vouchers.